 Q: Does Amazon WorkSpaces offer a set of public APIs?

-Q: Do I need to use the AWS Management Console to get started with Amazon WorkSpaces?
+Q: Do I need to use the Amazon Management Console to get started with Amazon WorkSpaces?

 Bundles and Custom Images

 Q: What applications are available with Amazon Linux WorkSpaces?